gsoft-inc/sg-orbit/README.md

 - Some sort of intellisense?
 Like typescript types?

-- TESTS for components
+- unit test for react-components/shared

-- Setup storybook visual regression tests

 - Configure Chromatic for CI: https://docs.chromaticqa.com/setup_ci